 Almost every financial decision that you make will have an effect on your tax obligations.
 By taking a monthly (or even more frequently) look at sales and expenses, you’ll have a better understanding of all your opportunities to save and reduce the risk that you’ll make a mistake.

 2. Not Taking Full Advantage of Deductions and Credits

 Tax deductions and credits are meant to be used.
-If you overlook all the deductions and credits that are available to you, you’ll end up paying more in taxes than you have to.
-That’s wasted money — a costly and unnecessary charitable donation to the federal government.
+If you overlook common deductions like travel and food expenses and miss out on small business health care tax credits, you’ll end up paying more in taxes than you have to.
+That’s wasted money—a costly and unnecessary charitable donation to the federal government.

 The sheer number of deductions and credits makes it difficult to account for them all without robust tax planning.
 But for a few examples, you can deduct:

 - Depreciation costs of your business’s equipment and furniture